Skip to content

 This page gets you from "wallet connected" to "first deploy live" in five steps.
 Each step has its own deeper guide if you need more detail; follow the links inline.

 You'll need: a wallet (MetaMask, Rainbow, or any Reown-compatible wallet) or an email account, a GitHub account, and a static-site repository to deploy.
 If your repo isn't public, the GitHub App handles permissions.
+The dashboard works on desktop and phone browsers.

 1. Open the app